rancher/docs/content/rancher/v2.6/en/cluster-provisioning/rke-clusters/node-pools/nutanix/nutanix-node-template-config/_index.md

 To make use of cloud-init initialization, paste a cloud config using valid YAML syntax into the **Cloud Config YAML** field.
 Refer to the [cloud-init documentation](https://cloudinit.readthedocs.io/en/latest/topics/examples.html) for a commented set of examples of supported cloud config directives.

 Note that cloud-init based network configuration is not recommended and only supported via user data `runcmd` rather than by NoCloud or other network configuration datasources.

-Nutanix IP Address Management (IPAM) or other DHCP service is recommended.
+Nutanix IP Address Management (IPAM) or another DHCP service is recommended.